-Part 3: Analyzing Software Features and Creating a Comparison Chart
+Part 3: How to Analyze Software Features and Create a Comparison Chart

 In Part 2 of our series, we went through how to run a software needs discovery and evaluated the importance of each requirement.
 Part 3 of our series will take you through the process of setting up a software comparison chart for finding the best solutions for your business’s needs.